ozmartian/vidcutter/README.md

 <p><b>Homepage:</b> <a href="http://vidcutter.ozmartians.com" target=_blank">http://vidcutter.ozmartians.com</a></p>

 Cross-platform Qt5 based app for quick and easy video trimming/splitting and merging/joining for simple quick edits.
-FFmpeg dives the backend with a stylishly hand edited Qt5 UI.
+FFmpeg drives the backend with a stylishly hand edited Qt5 UI.
 FFmpeg static binary is supplied for Windows installations.
 For non-windows, use your o/s package manager if on Linux and homebrew for Mac OS X to manage FFmpeg.
 It is most likely already installed on your Linux or macOS machine.

 ----[ Linux Users ]----